cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 A full investigation about the properties of Data Vault, that lead to this desing is described in [Catalog of field mappings](./catalog_of_field_mappings.md).

-## Denormalizing data is out of scope
+## Normalizing data is out of scope
 When source data contains multiple fields, which target the same satellite columns without different business keys, this might look like denormalized data and bring up the desire to normalize it into a multiactive satellite.